Christian-nylander/ajk16_workflow/README.md

-# AJK16 Workflow
+# Workflow
-Maja and Christian
+> Maja and Christian, AJK16 Jensen Education

 [(Homepage)](https://christian-nylander.github.io/ajk16_workflow/)
 In this course we will describe how an effective workflow looks like.
 We will show you step by step what we use for methods and why we chose a bunch of different techniques.
 The application we have built is a simple search engine for finding pictures via Pixabay.